ASchmidt1024/blank-ebook/bl4nk.md

 ### generator tag

-The generator tag tells the world that we build this site with Joomla.
+The generator tag tells the world that we build this site with Joomla!™.
 Something nobody needs to know, least of all undesirables who want to hack your site.
 Do we want it?
 No, we most certainly do not!

 ```php
 $this->setGenerator(null);